AustenQuerino/austenquerino/README.md

 Although I have worked solely in the financial industry, I do also have a strong interest in technology and the power of computer programming.
 This interest has led me to enrol in the Nucamp Coding Bootcamp for Backend Development.
 This bootcamp includes three sections: 1.
 Python fundamentals, data structures and algorithms, 2.
 SQL with Python, Postgres, Docker, Flask, Django and SDLC, CI/CD, 3.
 DevOps including Amazon AWS, Microsoft Azure, Google Cloud/Firestone.
 With these powerful tools I am able to create code that makes my tasks more efficient and myself more productive.

-- 🔭 I’m currently working on My own computer vision project.
+- 🔭 I’m currently working on a twitter clone using the Python Django framework.
-- 🌱 I’m currently learning SQL/ Flask/ Machine Learning
+- 🌱 I’m currently learning Django/ Flask/ Machine Learning
 - 👯 I’m looking to collaborate on Machine Learning/ Robotics
 - 🤔 I’m looking for help with Machine Learning/ Robotics